FoldedLettuce/Hyper-Minecraft-Auth/README.md

 ![preview](https://i.imgur.com/xkqL7Mx.png)

 ## About Hyper Minecraft Auth
-- Hyper Minecraft Auth is the #1 and only plugin for using Meta Labs keys on your Minecraft server!
+- Hyper Minecraft Auth is the #1 and only plugin for using Hyper keys on your Minecraft server!
 - To learn more about what Hyper is, and how it can help you, check out https://hyper.co/!

 ## Extra